stuburger/yafl/packages/docs/docs/form.md

 :::note Why you might need this
 You're not likely to use the `persistFieldState` prop very often, but it may come in handy when you are working with multi-route forms.
-By default, whenever a Field's is unmounted, the Field will be removed from the Form component's internal state and along with it, any state that is associated with that Field.
+By default, whenever a Field is unmounted, the Field will be removed from the Form component's internal state and along with it, any state that is associated with that Field.
 When creating a multi-page Form, for example, you'll probably want to keep this state around while visiting different routes.
 This is useful for any time when some of your Fields may not currently be mounted but you want their state to be "remembered" when they're remounted!
 :::

 ### `rememberStateOnReinitialize?: boolean`